TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "Yes it must be."

 "You have to practise.
 You know, my son is 14 years old.
-Guess how long he fasted for."
+Guess how long he fasted."

 "I don't know.
 How long?"